 - 6. If available, select the Priority Gateway setting for your network. - 7.
 If your network environment uses an AMX controller, turn on the AMX Device Discovery setting to allow the projector to be detected. - 8.
 If your network environment uses a Crestron RoomView controller, turn on the Crestron RoomView setting to allow the projector to be detected. - 9.
 If you are connecting to a network using Bonjour, turn on the Bonjour setting. - 10.
+If you want this projector to receive broadcasted messages over the network, turn on the Message Broadcasting setting.
+Administrators can broadcast messages over the network using the Message Broadcasting plug-in for EasyMP Monitor (Windows only). - 11.
 When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.